virtuozzo/cloudnet/README.md

 First make sure you have the repo with:
 `git clone https://github.com/OnApp/cloudnet`

-For VMWare you will need the `vmware-lab` branch, so `git checkout vmware-lab` inside the repo.

 Then build the image with: `docker build -t cloudnet .`

 **Running the Docker containers**